 Clinical Coder (CC) Level 3 means a CC who is appointed and has met the requirements of a Level 1 and 2 CC and has completed a HIMAA intermediate or other approved / equivalent clinical coding course.
 A Level 3 CC meets the criteria for intermediate level competency.
 A Level 3 CC must undertake two out of five of the following duties:

-General coding audits - quality assurance projects
+General coding audits - quality improvement projects

-Coding evaluation – quality assurance projects
+Coding evaluation – quality improvement projects

 Provision of coding expertise in the department